Victims of construction accidents must obtain maximum compensation for their injuries. How much that is depends on a number of factors.

 Medical bills and expenses: This includes emergency transportation and treatment costs, hospitalization, costs related to surgeries, diagnosis, doctor's office visits, medical treatments, medication and medical equipment.
 If you have been injured, it is important to make sure you preserve all invoices and documentation relating to your medical treatment and expenses.

 Rehabilitative care: Often, injuries suffered at construction sites are severe enough to require lengthy and extensive rehabilitation such as physical therapy and occupational therapy.
 However, health insurance policies don't usually cover these expenses.
 Therefore, the injured victim may have to pay these costs out of pocket.
+It is important to learn about your legal rights after a work injury to help make sure all of your expenses are compensated.

 Loss of current and future income: In addition to seeking compensation for current income lost, workers can also seek compensation for lost future income and lost earning capacity, especially if they've suffered life-changing injuries that would keep them from returning to their job.